hlxsites/henkel-raqn-guide/docs/raqn/reasoning.md

 As the same concept of themeing we want to be able to setup same code base with diferent params related to perfomance.

-not all websites have the same set of components order / layout definitions therefore we need to be able to change components and elements priorization _without development_ to be able to still get 100% perfomance.
+not all websites have the same set of components order / layout definitions therefore we need to be able to change components and elements priorization **without development** to be able to still get 100% perfomance.

 Those are the minimal requirements

-1 - Allow to setup what components are LCP
+1. Allow to setup what components are LCP
-2 - Allow to setup what images are eager loaded
+2. Allow to setup what images are eager loaded